Optimal transport for vector Gaussian mixture models: Introduction

 \section{Introduction}

 Finite mixture models can describe a wide range of statistical phenomena.
-They have been successfully applied to numerous fields including biology, economics, engineering, and social sciences \cite{McLachlan2000}.
-The first major use and analysis of mixture models is perhaps due to the mathematician and biostatistician Karl Pearson over 120 years ago who explicitly decomposed a distribution into two normal distributions for characterizing non-normal attributes of forehead to body length ratios in female shore crab populations \cite{October1894}.
+They have been successfully applied to numerous fields including biology, economics, engineering, and the social sciences \cite{McLachlan2000}.
+The first major use and analysis of mixture models is perhaps due to the mathematician and biostatistician Karl Pearson over 120 years ago, who explicitly decomposed a distribution into two normal distributions for the characterization of the non-normal attributes of forehead to body length ratios in female shore crab populations \cite{October1894}.
 The literature on analyzing and applying mixture models is growing due to their simplicity, versatility and flexibility.
 One of the most commonly used mixture models is the Gaussian mixture model (GMM), which is a weighted sum of Gaussian distributions.

-Optimal mass transport (OMT) is a very important subject in mathematics, originating with the French civil engineer and mathematician Gaspard Monge in 1781 \cite{villani1, villani2}.
-OMT considers the distance between two probability distributions, which makes it a very powerful tool to analyze the geometry of distributions.
+Optimal mass transport (OMT) has been a major subject of mathematical research, originating with the French civil engineer and mathematician Gaspard Monge in 1781 \cite{villani1, villani2}.
+OMT allows one to define a distance between two probability distributions, which makes it a very powerful tool to analyze the geometry of distributions.
 Its applications include but not limited to signal processing, machine learning, computer vision, meteorology, statistical physics, quantum mechanics, and network theory \cite{Arjovsky2017,Haker2004,rr,Statement2020}.
-Milestones of this subject include Leonid Kantorovich \cite{villani1, villani2} who relaxed the original problem so that it can be solved through simple linear programming, and Benamou and Brenier \cite{BB} who introduced a computational fluid dynamics (CFD) approach to OMT.
-More recent developments involve extensions of the theory to the vector-valued, matrix-valued and unbalanced case \cite{vectorvalued,CheGeoTan16,CheGeoTan16b,Chizat}.
+Milestones of this subject include the seminal work of Leonid Kantorovich \cite{villani1, villani2}, who relaxed the original problem so that it can be solved through linear programming, and Benamou and Brenier \cite{BB} who introduced a computational fluid dynamics (CFD) approach to OMT.
+More recent developments involve extensions of the theory to the vector-valued, matrix-valued and unbalanced cases \cite{vectorvalued,CheGeoTan16,CheGeoTan16b,Chizat}.